hongshuochen/hongshuochen.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='https://www.usc.edu/'>University of Southern California</a>.
+subtitle: <a href=#>University of Southern California</a>.
 Address.
 Contacts.
 Moto.
 Etc.

 profile:
   align: right
-  image: img.jpg
+  image: phd.jpg
   image_circular: false # crops the image to make it circular
   address: >
     <p>555 your office number</p>